alpenwasser/improc/README.md

 > improc -f input_file.png -t 0.33 0 0 0 -of 600

+This will produce an  error because too much has been trimmed  off the top and bottom (*0.4  + 0.7 =  1.1*, should  be smaller than  1).
+Horizontal direction sums up to 0.5, which is fine.

+> `improc -f file.png -t 0.4 0.2 0.7 0.3`

 Issues
 ------

-- When a log  with transparent areas is used, the edges  between the solid and the transparent areas are sometimes rather ugly in the output file.
+- When  a logo with transparent areas is used, the edges between the solid and the transparent areas are sometimes rather ugly in the output file.
 I have so far been unable to fix this, and suspect it is a GD limitation (if that is incorrect and somebody knows a way  to fix this, feel free to notify me or do it yourself).

 - When  resizing portrait  images, the  logo will be  placed in  the incorrect corner of the image (top right).